 There are a couple of ways to do this.
 A lot of people test modules as they go along.
 Some developers test at the end by creating small tests to evaluate their software’s functionality.
 But there is another way to test software, and it’s also the way I test my digital marketing strategies.
 It’s called Test Driven Development (TDD).

 With TDD, a developer will build the test to prove a function before they write any code.
 In order to define the product of the test, the Dev must first know what the goal is for that test.

 The benefit of this method in the world of coding is that it usually produces the smallest amount of code, because you are only coding to make one small thing happen.

 Once that piece of code is complete, the developer moves to the next item on his or her list, makes another test based on a new goal, and codes some more.
 And so forth and so on they go until they have a complete program.

 Now, let’s put the concept to use in our business with an example.

-So for the next 2-3 months we post new articles to our website three times a week.
-At the end of those three months we review our analytics.
-If we reached our goal of 10,000 page views, then we are done.
+So for the next 2-3 months, we will post new articles to our website three times a week.
+At the end of those three months, we review our analytics.
+If we reach our goal of 10,000 page views, then we are done.

-However, if we missed our goal, we need to add more into our processes.
+However, if we miss our goal, we need to add more to our processes.
 Maybe you integrate social media into the mix.
 How about blogging four times a week?
-We could start a Hangout on Air (HOA) or podcast once a week.
+We could start a Hangout on Air (HOA) or podcast weekly.
 There are a lot of possibilities.
 But the point is we keep working and testing our work against our goal until we return a positive test result.